Kashyap412/Python_WIFI_Password_Collector/README.md

 ## Author: github.com/kashyap412

-  WIFI Password Sniffer Collect all Wi-Fi Passwords which connects to your Machine
+  Python_WIFI_Password_Collector is a simple python script which Collect's all Wi-Fi Passwords which connects to your Machine

 ### Usage:
 ```